Mike Yastrzemski Player Props: Giants vs. Reds

 Mike Yastrzemski At The Plate

-- Yastrzemski has picked up an RBI in 27.4% of his games this season, with more than one RBI in 12.9% of his games.
-He has also driven in three or more runs in two contests.
+- Yastrzemski has driven home a run in 18 games this season (28.1%), including more than one RBI in 14.1% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.